brandur/sorg/content/passages-drafts/001-portland.md

 executable (I talk a little more about the [technical details here][newsletter]).
-This might sound a little crazy to a veteran engineer -- software is in a constant state of erosion, and building custom single use software is a like building a self-imposed personal maintenance nightmare, but so far my results with Go have been good.
+This might sound a little crazy to a veteran engineer -- software is in a constant state of degradation, and building custom single use software is a like building a self-imposed personal maintenance nightmare, but so far my results with Go have been good.

 The language has a lot of problems -- a deep natural aversion to generics and dependency management, an equally